mdlimon0175/next_chat_app_api/README.md

    yarn start
    ```

+## Tips
+You can run npm start db:seed for first time to generate demo users and conversations.

 ## Usage

 By default, the server runs at `http://localhost:8000` if no port number is specified in the `.env` file.